mongodb/docs/source/includes/steps-change-major-version.rst

          .. important::

-            You cannot downgrade the MongoDB version of a |service|
+            You can't downgrade the MongoDB version of a |service|
-            cluster.
+            cluster unless the cluster's |fcv| was previously pinned before upgrading.
 If you want to redeploy the staging environment with the original MongoDB version, you must terminate and re-create the cluster.

       #.
 Click :guilabel:`Confirm & Deploy` to deploy your changes.